tomcastleman/laravel-memcached-plus/README.md

 The `B3IT\MemcachedPlus\SessionServiceProvider` is optional.
 You only need to add this if:

-* You want to specify the memcached store to use for sessions, or
+* You want to specify a non-default memcached store to use for sessions, default is "memcached", or
 * You want to use the memcached features provided by this package for sessions

 ### Cache